JoyOfCodingPDX/GettingStarted/README.md

 repository, we don't want the source code that you wrote for your projects to be available publically for everyone to see.

-However, it would be very uesful to leverage git (and GitHub) to easily move that code between multiple machines.
+However, it would be very useful to leverage git (and GitHub) to easily move that code between multiple machines.
 It would enable you to develop your code on your local machine and test it on the PSU CS Department's machines before you submit it.
 This is possible to do